freealise/freealise/plots/wilburys.md

 (George Harrison might have been a Roma recessively, like Petty a Native American, Dylan a Jew)

 They called themselves the Traveling Wilburys, representing themselves as half-brothers with the same father. (...)
 Expanding on the concept of a traveling band of raucous musicians, Orbison offered a quote about the group's foundation in honor: "Some people say Daddy was a cad and a bounder.
 I remember him as a Baptist minister."

+- Wilbury & Co, Vol.2 - have people familiar with the band contribute lines to wiki, beginning with phrases found on household objects or in public places